ahmedsalah200/ellakany/README.md

-# 🎨 Elloqany Ads Website | Professional RTL React Showcase
+# 🎨 Ellaqany Ads Website | Professional RTL React Showcase

 A high-performance, single-page application (SPA) built for Alloqany Advertising, featuring full Right-to-Left (RTL) support and a modern, responsive design based on Material-UI.
 The core structure is modular, allowing for easy content updates via a central configuration file.